Eric Lock: Early life and career

 Eric Stanley Lock was born in 1919 to a farming and quarrying family, whose home was in the rural Shropshire village of Bayston Hill.
 He was privately educated at Prestfelde School, Shrewsbury.
 On his 14th birthday his father treated him to a five-shilling, 15-minute flight with Sir Alan Cobham's Air Circus.
 Unlike most teenagers, Lock was unimpressed by flying and had soon lost interest.
 At 16 he left school and joined his father's business.

-In 1939 he made the decision that if there was going to be a war, he wanted to be a fighter pilot, and so immediately joined the Royal Air Force Volunteer Reserve.
+In 1939, he made the decision that if there was going to be a war, he wanted to be a fighter pilot, and so immediately joined the Royal Air Force Volunteer Reserve.
 Within three months Lock had been called up and began flight training.
 On the outbreak of war in September 1939, as a trained pilot Lock joined the RAF as a sergeant pilot.
 After further training at No.6 Flying School RAF Little Rissington, he was commissioned as a pilot officer (Service Number 81642) and posted to No. 41 Squadron at RAF Catterick, North Yorkshire, flying Spitfires.

 Lock completed his training in late May 1940.
 Officially qualified as a fighter pilot, he was posted to No. 41 Squadron at RAF Catterick as acting pilot officer.
-Lock spent several weeks with his squadron before taking two weeks leave pass in July 1940 to marry his girlfriend Peggy Meyers, a former "Miss Shrewsbury".
+Lock spent several weeks with his squadron before taking a two-week leave pass in July 1940 to marry his girlfriend Peggy Meyers, a former "Miss Shrewsbury".
 Lock returned to his unit and soon began combat patrols over the North of England, defending British airspace against Luftflotte 5 (Air Fleet 5) based in Norway.
 Lock was bored by the patrols as it involved chasing lone enemy raiders without success.